 Renvela Side Effects

-Note: This document contains side effect information about sevelamer.
-Some of the dosage forms listed on this page may not apply to the brand name Renvela.
+Note: This page contains side effects data for the generic drug sevelamer.
+It is possible that some of the dosage forms included below may not apply to the brand name Renvela.

 For the Consumer